jeffstienstra/csv-weather-reporter/README.md

 ## Setup:

 ### AWS Credentials
-1. For this project, just configure the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY to have the provided values.
+1. For this project, just configure the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables to have values provided by spindance.
 Keep it simple!

 ### Register a new Thing:
 1. The following steps walk through the specific steps needed for this challenge, but feel free to also reference [this article](https://docs.aws.amazon.com/iot/latest/developerguide/register-device.html) for registering a Device in AWS IoT.
 1. Login to the AWS console with your provided credentials.
 You may be prompted to reset your password on login.
-1. Under the 'Services' dropdown, navigate to ‘AWS IoT Core'
+1. Under the 'Services' dropdown, navigate to ‘AWS IoT Core'.
+You may need to click 'Get Started' if you don't see the left hand navigation menu.
 1. Select ‘Secure’->’Policies' from the left hand navigation menu.
 1. Select ‘Create’ and give your policy a name you will recognize
 1. Click on ‘Advanced mode’ in the ‘Add statements section, and copy the following policy into the edit view.